jenliketen/explicit/README.md

 All source code scripts are stored in the `src` folder and executable from the command line.
 They contain functions called by the code in the Jupyter Notebooks.

 ### Jupyter Notebooks

 The Jupyter Notebooks are numbered in order of execution.
 You can just read through them in the order presented!

+### Results

+You can access the final models and predictions in the `results` folder.
+However, they are thoroughly walked through in the Jupyter Notebooks as well.

 ## Models